ximenahan/GBactPro_Pipeline/README.md

 # GBactPro_Pipeline

-Repository for the GBactPro pipeline: a genome-wide bacterial promoter prediction framework.

 This repository contains the official implementation and documentation for GBactPro.
 The project aims to make promoter prediction transparent, reproducible, and accessible to researchers.

 What you'll find here